open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 * Declare their own existence and name themselves with a human readable label
 * Claim the role of Owning Entity to the Expert System
-* Give the URL of the Expert System's Exchange (and therefore the Expert System) a human readable label or accept an auto-generated one
+* Give the URI of the Expert System's Exchange (and therefore the Expert System) a human readable label or accept an auto-generated one

 The Expert System is provisioned to a minimum level necessary when the Events that it stores have configured it as an Agent for a known Owning Entity.
 Provisioning is an iterative process and may involve evolving the Core Ontology itself via data driven interactions with the Administrative responsibilities.